it-bahn/better-auth/README.md

 - CI/CD to Google Cloud Run

 ## How Robust is This Service
-- Not using a Relational DB, but a NOSQL DB i.e. MongoDB
+- Using a NO/SQL DB storing json data
 - Not using a JWT,but session management system
   - at each login the user receives a newly generated session id
   - at each logout the user deletes the session id from the database